Quad Remesher — an auto-retopologizer from the developer of ZBrush ZRemesher — is available for Blender, following 3ds

 This workflow is actually even better than ZBrush Project All, because it’s non-destructive.
-If you change something to the source mesh, it will automatically be reprojected to the QuadRemeshed mesh, then subdivided.
+If you change something to the source mesh, it will automatically be reprojected to the QuadRemeshed + subdivided mesh.

 There’s no tool yet in the current version to indicate a custom edge flow, like the ZRemesher Guide brush in ZBrush, but there are several ways to guide Quad Remesher in determining the new topology: